maekitalo/tntnet/doc/man/ecpp.7.markdown

 `page`
   The variable is shared between the components in a single ecpp file.
-You can specify multiple internal subcomponents in a `<%def>` block.
-Variables, defined in page scope are shared between these subcomponents.
+You can specify multiple internal sub components in a `<%def>` block.
+Variables, defined in page scope are shared between these sub components.

 `global` or `shared`
   Variables are shared between all components.
 If you define the same variable